dhcav/ShortcutsForJamfPro/shortcutVersioner/readme.md

 *shortcutVersioner requires this dictionary as input and will not run without it*

 ### Operation
-- Use the provided shortcutName to complete the URL to access version.json in the main Shortcut's GitHub folder
+- Use the provided shortcutName to complete the URL to access version.json in the main Shortcut's GitHub folder (an example dictionary is included in this folder)
 - Check currentVersion against latestVersion
   - If a newer version is available, the number and release notes will be presented to the user along with a choice to download and install the new version then exit the main Shortcut, or ignore and proceed with current version
   - If no newer version is available, nothing will happen and the main Shortcut will continue